tficar/Portfolio/TextPrediction/README.md

 You may notice that the code is more disorganized than usual.
 This project was one of the first data science projects that I completed, so my coding organization was not the same.

 Below is a snippet of the shiny app that was built.
-You can also visit it [here](https://tficar.shinyapps.io/CourseraTextPrediction/).
+It is a very bare bones version of an app, and I am in the process of beefing it up.
+You can visit it [here](https://tficar.shinyapps.io/CourseraTextPrediction/).

 ![app](https://github.com/tficar/Portfolio/blob/master/TextPrediction/App.PNG)